Information about what goes on at Leeside

 Leeside opens at 9.10.
 The children are encouraged to hang their coats on their peg and to change into their slippers independently.
 A member of staff will be on hand to help if needed.

-There is a self-registration table for each child to find their name card and to post in to a box.
+There is a self-registration table for each child to find their name block and to stack it on the name tower.

 By encouraging this independence, the children gain self-confidence.
 Being able to change their shoes also helps to develop self-help skills, which they will need for when they go to school.